focalsbynorth/focals-client-js/README.md

 To encrypt a packet you call the `encryptPacket` function, passing in as parameters:
 - The packet object
 - An array of JSON pointers on the packet to encrypt, following [RFC-6901](https://tools.ietf.org/html/rfc6901)
-- An array of public keys to use for encryption (retrieved using the above `DeviceKeysService` in this library)
+- An array of public keys to use for encryption (retrieved using the above `deviceKeysService` in this library)
 ```
-const encryptionService = require('@bynorth/focals-client-js').EncryptionService;
+const ability = require('@bynorth/focals-client-js').get('abilityName');

-const encryptedPacket = encryptionService.encryptPacket(input, pathsToEncrypt, publicKeys);
+const encryptedPacket = ability.encryptionService.encryptPacket(input, pathsToEncrypt, publicKeys);
 ```

 Further information on how end-to-end encryption works can be found here: [https://focalsbynorth.github.io/focals-api-docs/encryption.html](https://focalsbynorth.github.io/focals-api-docs/encryption.html)